heimrichhannot/contao-syndication-type-bundle/README.md

    - `getValueByFieldOption()` - return a configuration value from the context (shorthand so you don't have to do all the array validation)
    - `appendGetParameterToUrl()` - utils to append a get parameter to an url.
 Useful for creating export links
 1. Register service type class as service with `huh.syndication_type.type` service tag
-1. Create a Event Subscriber for `AddSyndicationTypeFieldsEvent`,`AddSyndicationTypePaletteSelectorsEvent` and `AddSyndicationTypeSubpalettesEvent` to add custom dca fields and subpalettes
+1. Create an Event Subscriber for `AddSyndicationTypeFieldsEvent`,`AddSyndicationTypePaletteSelectorsEvent` and `AddSyndicationTypeSubpalettesEvent` to add custom dca fields and subpalettes

 ## Configuration reference